 Take a fresh look at Queenstown from the opposite side of the lake on the Kelvin Peninsula.
-Catch the ferry across, bus or drive a pleasant 20-minute drive across the historic single-lane Kawarau Bridge.
-Dine outside at one of the local eateries or pick a spot along the lakefront trail to soak up some rays and take in the stunning views.
+Catch the ferry across, bus or drive a pleasant 20-minute drive out to the peninsula.
+Dine outside at one of the local eateries in the Kawarau Village or pack a picnic and pick a spot along the lakefront trail to soak up some rays and take in the stunning views.

 Named after the famous Maori pioneer Jack Tewa, and only a 20-minute drive from Queenstown, Jack’s Point offers quality local food and al fresco dining by Lake Tewa.
-Its 35km of walking and cycle tracks, which also link to the Kelvin Peninsula, offer many places for you to pause and admire the breath-taking views with a delicious picnic hamper.
+Its 35km of walking and cycle tracks, which also link to the Kelvin Peninsula, offer many places for you to pause and admire the breath-taking views with a packed lunch.